Populus heterophylla: Location

 This species is indigenous to warm, temperate regions in North America, although nowhere is it considered abundant.
 It is found in wet bottomland forests.
 Swamp cottonwood can be found along the east coast of the United States from Connecticut to Georgia, as well as northwestern Florida and west to Louisiana.
 It also grows in the Mississippi valley, Ohio and southern Michigan.

 Soils and topography

 Populus heterophylla is typically found on heavy clays, but can be found on the edges of swamps (not within).
-Ideal growth will happen in areas where the water table is near the surface for all but 2-3 months a year.
+Ideal growth will happen in areas where the water table is near the surface for all but two to three months a year.

 Climate

 Humid climate is common throughout the range of the swamp poplar.
 Rainfall varies for this species based on how far north it is found.
 When found in Indiana the average annual rainfall is about 35 in (890 cm); as opposed to when found in Louisiana average annual rainfall is 59 in (1500 mm).
-Yearly average temperatures range in the North and South from 50ºF to 70ºF respectively.
+Yearly average temperatures range in the North and South from 50°F to 70°F respectively.